the-other-mariana/ml-intro/week2/README.md

 ### Cost Function

-- J(a_0, a_1) is a function measures the **error** of a line according to its training data.
+- J(a_0, a_1) is a function that measures the **error** of a line according to its training data.
 The error is the difference between y and h values, that is, the J function estimates the difference between a real price and the predicted one.
-It involves a squared term in order to
+It involves a squared term in order to:

     1. Eliminate negative differences